aleontiev/dj/README.md

 ## Installation

-To install Django CLI, simply run [the appropriate installer](./INSTALLERS.md) for your operating system.
+To install `dj`, simply run [the appropriate installer](./INSTALLERS.md) for your operating system.
-Django CLI distributes with PyInstaller and runs within an isolated Python environment.
+`dj` distributes with PyInstaller and runs within an isolated Python environment.

 ## Commands

 Run `dj --help` to see a list of supported commands.
 Run `dj SUBCOMMAND --help` for help on any specific subcommand:

+### dj info

+Display information about the current app.

-### django init NAME
+### dj init NAME [--runtime=2.7.9]

 Sets up a shell Django project in the current directory.
 This command will prompt for all optional arguments, unless passed in.

-### django adds ADDON[@VERSION]
+### dj add ADDON

-Adds a Django CLI addon or PyPi package into the current project.
+Adds a PyPi package as a dependency of the current project.

 If `--dev` is passed, the addon will only be required for testing and local development.
-Otherwise, the addon will be treated as a core package dependency.
+Otherwise, the addon will be installed in production.

-If this is a Django CLI, the addon's initializer will be generated.
+If the `addon` has an `init` blueprint, the `init` blueprint will be generated.

+### dj remove ADDON

+Removes an installed addon, the inverse of `dj add`.

-### django generate [ADDON.]BLUEPRINT [...ARGS]
+### dj generate [ADDON.]BLUEPRINT [...ARGS]

-Generates a module given a blueprint.
+Generates a set of modules given a blueprint.
 The blueprint can be prefixed by the name of an addon and may take several arguments.

 The following core blueprints are supported:

+* init
+    Starting blueprint, creates the project from scratch.
 * model NAME
+    Create a model and associated test.
 * command NAME
+    Create a command and associated test.

-### django run COMMAND [...ARGS]
+### dj run COMMAND [...ARGS]

 Run any Django command in development mode.

 A virtual environment will be used to build and run the app.
-The current system version of Python will be used.
+The runtime version specified during initialization is used.

 # Developing Addons

-It is easy to turn an existing Python or Django library into a Django-CLI addon.
+It is easy to turn an existing Python or Django library into a `dj` addon.
-The only distinction is a `blueprints` module within the application package.
+The only requirement is that an addon should have a `blueprints` module within the application package.
 This blueprints module should provide all of the addon's blueprints, including an optional `init` blueprint that is run at installation time.

 ## Blueprints

-Blueprints allows addons to establish structural conventions for their implementions through the code generation features built into Django-CLI.
+Blueprints allows addons to establish structural conventions for their implementions through the code generation features built into `dj`.

-A blueprint is a Python package with a `generate.py` module that describes the input and a `templates` folder that describes the output.
+A blueprint is a Python package with a `context.py` module that describes the input to the generator function and a `templates` folder that describes the output.

-### generate.py
+### context.py

-A blueprint's `generate` package should export a single method called `get_context` that serves as a `click` entrypoint for the blueprint.
-This entrypoint should describe the required and optional parameters using `click` decorators and should return the context that will be called by Django CLI's generation methods.
+A blueprint's `context` package should export a single method called `get_context` that serves as a `click` entrypoint for the blueprint.
+This entrypoint should describe the required and optional parameters using `click` decorators and should return the context that will be called by `dj`'s generation methods.

 Example: